How can I get access to Shipyard?

 - Process C always takes 1m

 - You run three instances of Process A, in parallel, but still only need to run Process B once after both Process A jobs have completed.
 If you run Process A three times at 2:00pm, all instances would complete at 3:00pm and kick off Process B which would finish at 3:10pm.
-Total runtime is calculated as 3h 10m, even though the Fleet only ran over the course of 1h 10m.
+Total billable runtime is calculated as 3h 10m, even though the Fleet only had a duration of 1h 10m.